tfeb/tfeb-lisp-toys/README.md

 (force (let ((x 1)) (delay (+ x 2))))
 ```

 works the way it should.
-As well as the things you'd normally expect a promise to do, promises keep their source forms: this has no use other than debugging.
+As well as the things you'd normally expect a promise to do, promises keep their source forms: this has no use other than debugging and printing.

 **`delay`** is a macro which turns one or more forms into a promise: `(delay form ...)` will return a promise which, when forced, will evaluate the forms and return their value[^5].

 **`force`** will force a promise, evaluating its forms if need be.
-If the promise has already been forced it simply returns the same value as when it was forced.
+If the promise has already been forced it simply returns the same value as when it was first forced: promises memoize their value in other words[^6].

 **`promisep`** tells you if something is a promise.